2014-2015 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

-The department offers many courses that deal specifically with the U.S. government.
-These include Congress and the presidency, state politics, American election campaigns, mass media, political parties and interest groups, judicial politics, and constitutional law.
-The department also offers courses in international and comparative politics, including international relations, European politics, Chinese politics, African politics, U.S. foreign policy, and politics of developing areas.
+The department offers a wide range of elective courses in each subfield.
+American politics courses include Congress and the presidency, environmental policy, state politics, American election campaigns, mass media and constitutional law.
+The department also offers courses in international relations, including human rights, international political economy, and international law.
+Course offerings in comparative politics include European politics, Chinese politics, African politics and politics of developing areas.
 Political theory courses include courses in classical, modern, contemporary and U.S. political thought.
-In almost all cases, classes are small and students receive a great deal of individual attention.
+In almost all cases, classes are small and students receive much individual attention.

 A faculty member coordinates the internship program.
 Students also have the opportunity to perform an internship and learn in Washington D.C. through our GV in DC program, a partnership program with The Washington Center.